 The range of reasons why people use psychedelics is just as varied as the effects.
 That is to say, they’re quite different for every person.
 However, of the more than 32 million people who use psychedelics in the United States, many do so for self-actualization—or to optimize the mind and body.

 Why is this?
 How can psychedelics be used for personal growth?
 And how does this work?
-We’ll take a look and let you know how your psychedelic journey and path of self-development can be supported by a psychedelic coach or mentor.
+We’ll take a look and let you know how your psychedelic journey and path of self-development can be supported by a psychedelic guide or trip sitter.

 First of All, What is Self-Actualization?